-Enthusiastic and energetic professional dedicated to providing students with the abilities and potential to master the necessary skills to become responsible, well-educated members of the community.
-Unwavering commitment to instill confidence and self-esteem by providing open lines of communication and welcoming attitude when approached by students.
-Sensitive to different perspectives, encouraging student feedback regarding teaching methods and applying it to enhance learning.
+Enthusiastic and energetic professional dedicated to providing students with the abilities and potential to master the necessary skills to become responsible, well-educated community members.
+Unwavering commitment to instill confidence and self-esteem by providing open communication lines and welcoming attitude when approached by students.
+Sensitive to different perspectives, encouraging student feedback regarding teaching methods, and applying it to enhance learning.

 Assistant High School Principal

-- Forward-thinking educational leader with the proven capacity for developing a vision and delivering on organizational missions and objectives throughout teaching career, taking on increasingly greater supervisorial roles within education.
+- Forward-thinking educational leader with the proven capacity to develop a vision and deliver on organizational missions and objectives throughout teaching career, taking on increasingly more significant supervisorial roles within education.

-- Cultivate a school climate and culture of success and promote rigorous performance standards based on continuous improvement and implementation of best practices.
+- Cultivate a school climate and culture of success and promote rigorous performance standards based on continuous improvement and best practices implementation.

 - Provide a motivational tone for students and staff where educational excellence is the focal point.

 - Dependable mentor with collaborative leadership skills to build solid relationships with students, parents, and faculty.